 There are many jobs available in railroads.
 You can find a job that suits your skills and interests by searching for railroads online.
+An example is the DOT reasonable suspicion training.

 Checkout this video: